2016 Presidential Transition Project

 ACT-IAC undertook its third Presidential transition project under the auspices of the Institute for Innovation.
 As with the prior two initiatives, our goal is to provide the next Administration with insights and advice on how to improve government through the effective and innovative use of technology.
 The project leaders were Mark Forman (former OMB E-Government Administrator) and Roger Baker (former Chief Information Officer of the Department of Veterans Affairs).
 Scott Gould (former VA Deputy Secretary) and Sean O’Keefe (former NASA Administrator) served as senior advisors.

 These leaders, with the assistance of ACT-IAC volunteers developed a series of issue papers to advise the next Administration.
 To read the papers, click here.
 For more background information about the project click here.

-We are also pleased to report that we are working with an inter-organizational coalition under the leadership of the Partnership for Public Service to coordinate transition activities.
+ACT-IAC also worked with an inter-organizational coalition under the leadership of the Partnership for Public Service to coordinate transition activities.
 For more information, contact Mike Howell at Mhowell@actiac.org.

 |May 24, 2017||President's FY18 budget proposal for information technology||U.S. Office of Management and Budget|

 |May 11, 2017||Presidential Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure||The White House|

 |May 1, 2017||Presidential Executive Order on the Establishment of the American Technology Council||The White House|

 |Apr 14, 2017||Comprehensive Plan for Reforming the Federal Government and Reducing the Federal Civilian Workforce||Office of Management and Budget|

 |Mar 27, 2017||Presidential Memorandum establishing the White House Office of American Innovation||White House|